senocular/senocular.github.com/README.md

 ## About

-Unless otherwise stated, all code within the senocular Github account is released under the MIT license.
+Unless otherwise stated, all code here is released under the MIT license.

 ```
 Copyright (c) 2013 Trevor McCauley